Jihad over Centuries

-Back to five thousands years ago, with the ample lakes and rivers, the Sahara was attractive to human settlements (\citealt{DBABW2011}).
+Thousands of years ago, with ample lakes and rivers, the Sahara attracted human settlements (\citealt{DBABW2011}).
 After the African Humid Period (AHP), water sources in the Sahara became gradually depleted, which resulted in the Sahara Desert.
 Nevertheless, the Sahara Desert, ``one of the world's greatest barriers to human movement'' was bridged by trade, which led to the births of the core trading cities (\citealt{Bovill1968}; \citealt{Connah1987}, p.98).

-At the first millennium AD, a primal position with natural resources such as gold and salt exchanged with the North African empires primarily brought the power and economic prosperity in the Ghana Empire (\citealt{Trimingham1962}; \citealt{CS1965}).
-After the collapse of the Ghana Empire in 1235, the Muslim king Sundiata founded the Mali Empire.
-The empire situated in full savanna, also well provided with natural resources, including control of gold-bearing area.
-With the trade contact with North Africa, the Mali Empire spread Islam, embracing large numbers of subject states of diverse populations (\citealt{Trimingham1962}, p.61).
-In the 15th and the 16th centuries, as the Mali Empire became weakened, the Songhai Empire with the Muslim kings gained power and brought a brilliant civilization (\citealt{Trimingham1962}; \citealt{KN1997}).
+In the first millennium AD, a strategic geographic position and lucrative trans-Saharan trade in gold and salt with North African empires underpinned the prosperity of the Ghana Empire (\citealt{Trimingham1962}).
+Following its collapse in 1235, the Mali Empire was established under the Muslim ruler Sundiata.
+Located in the savanna and endowed with rich natural resources, including control over gold-bearing areas, the empire expanded through trade links with North Africa and facilitated the spread of Islam across diverse subject populations (\citealt{Trimingham1962}, p.61).
+In the 15th and 16th centuries, as the Mali Empire declined, the Songhai Empire rose to prominence under Muslim kings, fostering a remarkable period of civilization (\citealt{Trimingham1962}; \citealt{KN1997}).

-Timbuktu, located in the modern West African country of Mali, is an exemplary example of the core trading cities governed by the Islamic states.
-It was the second capital of Songhai Empire and had experienced the ``Golden Age'' in the 15th and 16th centuries (\citealt{Singleton2004}; \citealt{Austen2010}, p.57) until it was invaded by Moroccans in 1590s.
-The shaded boundaries in Figure \ref{map_historical_trade_jihad_today} represent historical states in the 16th century, including the Songhai Empire in the center.
-In the writing of al-Sa'di about Jenne (near Timbuktu) in 1655, ``caravans flock to Timbuktu from all points of horizon'' (translated by \citealt{Connah1987}, p.97).
-Also, Timbuktu was not only the center of trade network but also a scholarly center (\citealt{Kane2017}).
+Timbuktu, located in present-day Mali, exemplifies a core trading cities under Islamic rule.
+It served as the second capital of the Songhai Empire and experienced the ``Golden Age'' during the 15th and 16th centuries (\citealt{Singleton2004}; \citealt{Austen2010}, p.57), before being invaded by Moroccans in 1590s.
+The shaded areas in the right map of Figure \ref{map_geography_history_jihad} depict historical states in the 16th century, including the Songhai Empire at the center.
+Writing about nearby Jenne in 1655, al-Sa'di observed that ``caravans flock to Timbuktu from all points of horizon'' (translated by \citealt{Connah1987}, p.97).
+Beyond its role as a major trade hub, Timbuktu was also a prominent center of Islamic scholarship (\citealt{Kane2017}).